wescale/kubernetes-formation/exercice-guestbook-go/README.md

 ### Step Three: Create the Redis slave pods <a id="step-three"></a>

 The Redis master we created earlier is a single pod (REPLICAS = 1), while the Redis read slaves we are creating here are 'replicated' pods.
-In Kubernetes, a replication controller is responsible for managing the multiple instances of a replicated pod.
+In Kubernetes, a deployment is responsible for managing the multiple instances of a replicated pod.

-1. Use the file "redis-slave-controller.yaml" to create the replication controller by running the `kubectl create -f` *`filename`* command:
+1. Use the file "redis-slave-controller.yaml" to create the deployment by running the `kubectl create -f` *`filename`* command:

     ```console
     $ kubectl create -f redis-slave-controller.yaml
     replicationcontrollers/redis-slave
     ```

-2. To verify that the redis-slave controller is running, run the `kubectl get rc -o wide` command:
+2. To verify that the redis-slave controller is running, run the `kubectl get deployment -o wide` command:

     ```console
     CONTROLLER              CONTAINER(S)            IMAGE(S)                         SELECTOR                    REPLICAS